-You will often hear about astrologers talk about Ascendants.
+You will often hear astrologers talk about Ascendants.
 That is because the planet that falls on the Ascendent can overshadow even the sun sign.
 The Ascendant often falls on the cusp of the first house on the chart.
-The first house influences the person’s personality and their behaviour.
+The first house influences the person’s personality and behavior.

 Fourth House – Imum Coeli

 Imum Coeli is often found near the cusp of the fourth house.
 The fourth house represents a person’s home and family.
-It has a strong parental aspect which also mean is represents security.
+It has a strong parental aspect which also means it represents security.

 Seventh House – Descendant